-On Sunday mornings from 9:30 to noon, we provide respite care for children with disabilities.
-Whenever possible, students with disabilities are placed in classrooms with their typical peers, with the respite provider there to offer trained assistance to children with special needs.
+On Sunday mornings from 9:30 to noon, we provide respite care for children with disabilities on request.
+Whenever possible, students with disabilities are placed in classrooms with their typical peers, and a respite provider can be scheduled to be there to offer trained assistance to children with special needs.
 This service is for parents or caregivers and their children interested in attending Speedway United Methodist Church's Sunday School hour at 9:30 a.m. and/or its worship service at 10:45 a.m.
-For more information, contact Beth at email@example.com or the church office, 317-241-1563.
+To request this service, contact Beth at email@example.com or the church office, 317-241-1563.

 Parents Night Out Program

 Parents Night Out is sponsored and presented by Easter Seals Crossroads the fourth Friday of every month at Speedway UMC.
 Families get free respite care for a night out and occasionally receive packages for restaurants or events.
-There will be no PNO during the month of May due to the race.
 To attend, you must pre-register by calling ESC at 317-466-2010.